mirkoprescha/spark-json-to-table/README.md

 # spark-json-to-parquet-table

-This project demonstrates how to explode json-arrays into a relation format using *spark*.
+This project demonstrates how to explode json-arrays into a relational format using *spark*.

 Example:

-This source Json:
+This source JSON object:
  `{"business_id":"1","categories":["Tobacco Shops","Nightlife","Vape Shops"],"price":100} `

-will be converted into such a table.
+will be converted into such a table in parquet format.

 | business_id   | categorie      | price  |
 | ------------- |:--------------:| -----:|